 - Sea Breeze Resort

-- And the Angkor Wat-style Le Palais Hotel
+- Angkor Wat-style Le Palais Hotel

 - Black & White Bungalows